Call-for-Code/Code-Engine-Scalable-APIs/README.md

 Demo for the Call for Code Code Engine hackathon.
 This example provides two REST endpoints for HTTP POST and GET methods that are mapped to corresponding `post-cat` and `get-cat` IBM Code Engine applications representing a RESTful API for a web or mobile backend that implements the architecture below.

-By packaging each method independently, each method can scale independently.
+By packaging each method independently, each method can scale on its own.
 For example, an API is likely to receive many more requests to its `GET` method than its `DELETE` method.
 This sample shows `GET` and `POST` methods supported by a simple Node.js HTTP server that uses a Cloudant package to connect to a bound database.

 ![Scalable APIs](img/scalable-apis.png)